macmanes-lab/orp_website/aws_setup.md

 This is typically necessary only when starting from a fresh machine.

 ```
-sudo apt-get update && sudo apt-get -y upgrade && sudo apt-get -y install build-essential git
+sudo apt-get update && sudo apt-get -y upgrade && sudo apt-get -y install build-essential git python python-pip
 ```

 ### Install the ORP.

-Packages are installed mostly via conda - at the end of the make process, you will have an `orp_v2` conda environment, that will contain everything you need for assembly.
+Packages are installed mostly via conda - at the end of the make process, you will have an `orp` conda environment, that will contain everything you need for assembly.
 Make sure to type `source ~/.profile` and the end of the `make` process/

 ```
 git clone https://github.com/macmanes-lab/Oyster_River_Protocol.git